i-salameh95/IoT_Phase2/DEMO_GUIDE.md

 **What this demonstrates:**
 - Normal health monitoring
 - Sensor data generation
+- Additional environmental sensors visible in the UI
 - Edge processing (filtering, validation)
 - ML prediction (if model is trained)
 - Data storage in MongoDB